 Summertime is the time of year many of us look forward to the most: longer days, warm sunshine on your skin, a fun summer wardrobe, and of course VACATION.
 Layering up your bracelets, adding a sweet dainty necklace and finishing with a few rings - your summer look is complete.
 But - summer tends to be harsher on your jewelry.
 Between sunscreen, chlorine from the pool and sweat - your jewelry is a target for tarnish and discoloration.
-With these tips and reminders, your jewelry will be safe in the sun!
+With these summer jewelry care tips and reminders, your jewelry will be safe in the sun!

 When you’re heading outside to be in the warm sun, we definitely recommend lathering up in sunscreen (don’t forget to reapply)!
 While sunscreen protects you, the strong chemicals don’t play nice with jewelry.
 If you REALLY want to wear that necklace or ring - we recommend waiting until the sunscreen is completely soaked in before putting them on.
 And be sure at the end of the day to give your jewelry a good rinse (a mild soap, soft toothbrush and warm water) to clean off any residue.
 This is also true for perfumes.

 Speaking of perfume, have you ever noticed that when you try on your friend’s perfume it will smell completely different on you?
 That’s because our body chemistries are different - the oils on our skin, acid balance and perspiration make-up - so we have varying reactions to perfumes, lotions and, you guessed it, metals.
 Our sweat is part of our body chemistry and can make your jewelry tarnish faster.
 Perspiration and skin oils will also leave behind a residue that will make your jewelry dingy and dirty - and if not cleaned can eventually affect the finish.